 - Officewise - A guide to health and safety in the office.
 This publication covers many office related OHS issues.

-Comcare has a Virtual Office web tool that provides a range of information on office-based hazards.
+Comcare has an Office Safety web tool that provides a range of information on office-based hazards.
 It includes links to Commonwealth OHS regulatory and guidance material that may be used in the development of OHS policies and procedures.

 'Building Air Quality': A guide for building owners and facility managers [pdf] - this is a US NIOSH publication which provides lots of information on potential contaminants, etc. It is a 228 page pdf document.